AsmerAmen/udacity_communicateDataFindings_fordGoBike/readme.md

 5. Since number of subscriber user is almost 8 times customer user, they define the trend when it comes to total count of rides over the year months.
 However cutomer user have bigger trip duration.

 ## Key Insights for Presentation
+- For the presentation, I focus on the influence of months, weekday, time and age group of bike trips data.